cotamilhas/discord-bot/README.md

 Contributions are welcome!
 Feel free to fork this repository, create a new branch, and submit a pull request.

-## Credits

-The image used in this project is sourced from [Pexels made by Adam Krypel](https://www.pexels.com/photo/stars-in-the-sky-at-night-7649132/).
-All rights belong to the original creator.

-If you have any concerns about this image being used, please contact me at hamilheiro@gmail.com.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.